 The Jefferson Hotel—Richmond

 One of the most extravagant hotel lobbies year round, it comes as no surprise that the Jefferson Hotel goes all out for the holidays.
 Hundreds of poinsettias, yards of garland and ribbon, thousands of twinkling lights and dozens of toy soldiers adorn the lobbies and dining areas of the hotel.
 The centerpiece of the holiday decorations is the beautifully decorated 31-foot Christmas tree located in the Rotunda lobby.
-Each year in the main lobby, the hotel displays a handcrafted gingerbread creation, and this year the theme is “Santa’s Sleigh”, with over 200 pounds of gingerbread, 250 pounds of royal icing, and more than 100 pounds of candy decorations.
+Each year in the main lobby, the hotel displays a handcrafted gingerbread creation made from over 200 pounds of gingerbread, 250 pounds of royal icing, and more than 100 pounds of candy decorations.

 Salamander Resort & Spa—Middleburg